Enigmatic-Smile/docs/transactions/README.md

 # Transactions
 The Fidel API `Transaction` object is the central piece of data in your card-linked application.
-When a customer makes a purchase with a linked card in any of the program's participating locations, Fidel tracks the transaction in the payment card networks.
-The Fidel API sends the data to your server in JSON format through [webhooks](/webhooks).
+When a user makes a purchase with a linked card in a program participating brand location, Fidel captures the transaction event in real-time.
+The Fidel API then sends the data to your server in JSON format through [webhooks](/webhooks).

 ## Transaction Object